CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

    Notes:

-   * Use the `-h` option to get help on all the command line options, e.g. how many simulation generations to run, how many initial cell seeds, and a workflow description.
+   * Use the `-h` option to get help on all the command line options, e.g. how many `--init-sims` lineage initial seeds to run, how many simulation `--generations` to run for each seed, and a workflow description.
    * Use the `--dump` option to write the workflow definition as JSON files for review instead of running them in Google Compute Engine.
 You can edit these files and manually upload them to the Gaia workflow server or just re-run